Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 It’s not to say that we aren’t looking at six, nine, 12 months out.
 We understand their yearly goals and their yearly revenue and that is definitely part of what we talk about.
 But in terms of aligning the initiatives with those 90 days, we start there as a sweet spot because your first 30 is dedicated to getting up and running and getting to know the client.
 Then, we dive into their specific goals from there.
 That way, every quarter we can regroup do a deeper dive of what worked well and didn’t work as well.
 So 90 just seems to kind of work for us.

-Will: We have an executive dashboard, which is a high-level overview dashboard that just reports on like super pertinent KPIs that dive into the overall health of our inbound initiatives and how we contribute to our client’s success.
+Will: We have an executive dashboard, which is a high-level overview dashboard that just reports on like super pertinent KPIs tracked with this executive dashboard software.
+The dashboard dives into the overall health of our inbound initiatives and how we contribute to our client’s success.

 And then following that dashboard, we have other dashboards that go into the nitty-gritty and specific marketing metrics.
 We have some folks that we work with who are really interested in that information.